🚨 Scam Guide · 2026

 You need cash and find an ATM near the train station.

 The screen asks if you'd like to be charged in your home currency or euros, and helpfully shows a conversion rate.
 Choosing your home currency feels safer, but you've just accepted 'Dynamic Currency Conversion' -- the ATM's exchange rate is typically 5 to 10 percent worse than your bank's rate.
 On a 200-euro withdrawal, that's an extra 10 to 20 euros in hidden fees.
 While not exclusive to Innsbruck, this tactic is especially effective here because many ATMs near tourist areas are operated by third-party companies like Euronet that profit from unfavorable conversion rates.
-Reddit's r/travel has extensive threads warning about Euronet ATMs across Austria.
+Reddit's traveler reports has extensive threads warning about Euronet ATMs across Austria.

 Red Flags